xwp/wp-widget-favorites/readme.md

 ## Description ##

-Sometimes you may have a certain widget configuration that you need to use over-and-over again.
+Sometimes you have a certain widget configuration that you need to use over-and-over again.
-It would be great of there was a way to store these widget configurations in an a way that they could be recalled and used as templates for creating new similar widgets.
-This is what the Widget Favorites plugin does.
-It provides a way to save widget any widget instance and to give it a particular name to identify it later when loading the favorited widget instance into another widget.
+Widget Favorites provides a way to save a widget instance by name to identify it later when loading the favorited widget instance into another widget.

 Another way to look at this plugin is that it provides (non-automatic) revisions for widgets.